lbr38/motion-UI/README.md

 <b>Requirements</b>

-- The system running motion must also run a web-service (apache/nginx + PHP).
+- The server running <b>motion</b> and <b>motion-UI</b> must also run a webserver with PHP enabled (apache/nginx + PHP).
-- No third-party application needed as it is the web server which deliver the control interface.
-All you need is DNS configuration to make sure you can access the web UI from outside.
+- You may need DNS configuration to make sure you can access <b>motion-UI</b> from outside.

 <b>Dependencies</b>

-You can install the following dependencies or it will be installed automatically by the installation wizard:
+Following dependencies are required:

+- motion: the motion detection software (if not aleready installed)
+- sqlite3: motion-UI systemd service needs to access and insert data in motion-UI database
+- mutt: to receive mail alerts when a new motion has been detected
+- wget and curl: to check for new release available and download it

 ```
 apt install motion sqlite3 mutt wget curl